alishahnovin/codecollision/README.md

 ```

 # How do I compete?
-Right now, the idea is anyone to host their own "events" - get a bunch of coders together, pick one of the game types, give yourselves an agreed-upon coding time: 1 hour, 1 day, 1 week.
-Then host a competition where everyone's code is pitted against each other's!
+Right now, the idea is anyone to host their own "events."
+That is:
+1. Get a bunch of coders together,
+2. Pick one of the game types,
+3. Give yourselves an agreed-upon coding time: 1 hour, 1 day, 1 week.
+4. Host a competition where each strategy is pitted against the other! *(code / collision will manage the round-robin and leader-board)*

 # How do I get started?
 1. Grab the code / collision repo.